Writing Plan Phases

 The Information Technology Infrastructure faculty generated the following list in response to the question, “What characterizes academic and professional communication in this discipline?”

-• Product and process reviews
+• User guides and process documentation (INET4051)

 Writing Abilities Expected of Information Technology Infrastructure Majors